The Big Breakfast: Lock Keepers' Cottages

 Unusually for a live British TV show at the time of its creation, The Big Breakfast was broadcast entirely from a real house.
 Located alongside the River Lea, in east London, the property became informally known as 'The Big Breakfast House'.
 Filming would frequently take place within the large grounds of the property and the closely surrounding area.
 The cottages are in the London Borough of Tower Hamlets.

 Built in 1947, the property originally comprised three cottages which housed the lock keepers, toll takers, and navigation operators of the Old Ford Locks in Bow.
-By the time of purchase by the programme-makers, Planet24, in 1992, the property had become Grade II listed and had remained unused for around 20 years.
+By the time of purchase by the programme-makers, Planet 24, in 1992, the property had become Grade II listed and had remained unused for around 20 years.
 Extensive renovation work saw the transformation of the three cottages into one large three-bedroom property, specifically fitted for use as a TV studio.
 The exterior character of the property was largely unchanged.
 During the first four years of the show, the given address for the house was number 2, Lock Keepers' Cottages, Old Ford Lock, London E3 2NN.
 The '2' was later dropped.

 In 1996, due to the declining popularity of The Big Breakfast, the house was transformed in an art deco-style makeover.
 The original brickwork was virtually entirely covered over with a smooth rendered finish, painted white.
 Two large balconies now adorned the front and rear.
 The only untouched exterior features recognisable from the show's original styling were the four brick chimneys and the roof.
 The legality of this extensive makeover could be questioned as having broken the rules of its Grade II listed status.
 The work carried out is purported to have cost around £2million, largely funded by its sale to the show's broadcaster, Channel Four Television.

 Structurally, the house largely remained in this style for the remainder of the series.
 The only notable structural alterations were the removal of the front balcony, the partial removal of the balcony to the rear and minor alterations to the styling of the doors and windows.

 However, the character of the house was altered through several artistic makeovers to both the interior and exterior.
 The exterior was painted bright yellow, later a light brown similar in shade to the original brickwork, followed by a faux red brickwork effect which was painted onto the render.
-The latter style became the final look of the house, during the show's final three-and-a-half years.
+The latter style became the final look of the house, during the original show's final three-and-a-half years.